TheHolyChickn/latex-hub/README.md

 What the app should do:

-- implements gilles castel's scripts in a CLI (the python versions can already be found in this repo, we need to rewrite them into js);
+- implements gilles castel's scripts in a CLI (the python versions can already be found in this repo under Legacy Scripts, most are also already rewritten in js);

 - implements my addition to his scripts which adds management for homework assignments (again, as a cli)

-- has a config file which manages the ROOT directory for classes, and also a PROJECTS directory for projects, and also a github link for the github these should be linked to (optional)
+- has a config file which manages the ROOT directory for classes, and also a PROJECTS directory for projects, and also a github link for the github these should be linked to (the github should be optional)

 - has a "new semester" button which takes the user through a series of prompts to set up a new directory for a new semester